onc-healthit/daf-research/README.md

 4. Running the Project.

-a.
-Use a command line interface and type "java -jar daf-research-0.0.1-SNAPSHOT.jar -s site"
+* Use a command line interface and type "java -jar daf-research-0.0.1-SNAPSHOT.jar -s site"
-b.
-The system will run and will create a database called PCORnetDB in C:\\Temp
+* The system will run and will create a database called PCORnetDB in C:\\Temp

 5. Inspecting the database: To inspect the database, if you have not installed derby please follow derby installation instruction below.

-a.
-Connect to the database using instructions below and verify the C1 capability by executing select statements.
+* Connect to the database using instructions below and verify the C1 capability by executing select statements.

 Note: The PCORnetDB is present in C:\Temp, if not it is easier if you are in the directory where the DB is present before you execute this command.